 Premium Pay is defined as an amount of up to \$13 per hour, in addition to wage or remuneration the Eligible Employee otherwise receives, for all work performed by the Eligible Employee during the COVID-19 public health emergency.
 Such amount may not exceed \$25,000 with respect to any single Eligible Employee.
-Eligible Employers that receive grant awards have discretion with respect to the way in which Premium Pay is awarded to Eligible Employees (e.g. biweekly, monthly, quarterly, lump sum); however, the full amount of the grant award must be disbursed within 12 months following receipt of the grant funds.
+Eligible Employers that receive grant awards have discretion with respect to the way in which Premium Pay is awarded to Eligible Employees (e.g. biweekly, monthly, quarterly, lump sum).